 Restrictions on OxyContin for Kids

 With the FDA’s approval of OxyContin for kids comes a set of limitations specifically for treating children with this powerful painkiller.
-For one, it can only be prescribed for children who are between the ages of 11 and 16.
-It is still not approved for use in those under the age of 11.
-Additionally, OxyContin is only to be prescribed to children who have shown a tolerance to 20 milligrams of oxycodone, which is the active ingredient in OxyContin.
+For one, doctors can only prescribe it to children who are between the ages of 11 and 16.
+The FDA hasn’t approved it for use in those under the age of 11.
+Additionally, physicians can only prescribe OxyContin to children who have shown a tolerance to 20 milligrams of oxycodone, which is the active ingredient in OxyContin.

 The FDA’s stance comes from the relatively few pain relieving options that are currently available to children.
 Specifically, the intent of approving OxyContin for kids was to provide pain relief options for children suffering from cancer, trauma or who are recovering from major surgery.
 They have called for physicians to only prescribe it to children who require constant around–the-clock pain relief.